-Covid and economic related stresses contributed to higher 2020 divorce rates, with U.S. numbers jumping 34% and newlywed separations doubling to 10%, according to a Daily Mail report.
-The 2021 divorce rates are expected to be even higher.
+Covid and economic-related stresses contributed to higher 2020 divorce rates, with U.S. numbers jumping 34% and newlywed separations doubling to 10%, according to a Daily Mail report.

 Thinking of divorce?
 How to make that very tough decision.

 Perhaps you are worried that your spouse senses your eagerness to leave the marriage — or you are contemplating leaving the relationship.
 Here are signs that the marriage is ready to end.

 Each of you is totally over this relationship, is no longer interested in fighting to keep it alive — and therefore stop actually fighting.
 The fire is gone.

 2. You prefer to spend more time with your friends or family than your husband or wife.

 Humans need companionship, community and connection.
 If you don’t get those relationships from your partner you will seek them out from other people who love and care for.

 3. You stop making future plans — whether with your spouse, or in your own mind you stop envisioning a future.